 - Guarana: Because it’s a source of caffeine, guarana can compound the effects of caffeine, potentially leading to caffeine overdose.

-Muscle Cramps 101: Why Do They Happen and What Triggers Them?
+Why Do Muscle Cramps Happen and What Triggers Them?

 The Direct Impact of Energy Drinks on Muscles